jdbancal/gem/doc/gettingStarted.md

 Getting started with the GEM Library
 ====================================

-Here is a short introduction to the usage of GEM library in matlab.
-This introduction assumes that the gem folder is in matlab's path and that it is working (this can be checked by typing e.g. `gem('pi')` into matlab; if this command yields an error, check that the gem library is compiled for your system and that its folder is in matlab's path).
+Here is a short introduction to the usage of GEM library in MATLAB and GNU Octave.
+This introduction assumes that the gem folder is in MATLAB/GNU Octave's path and that it is working (this can be checked by typing e.g. `gem('pi')` into MATLAB/GNU Octave; if this command yields an error, check that the GEM library is compiled for your system and that its folder is in MATLAB/GNU Octave's path).

 ## Creating High Precision Matrices

 ### Dense matrices

-A matrix for high precision computation can be created from any matlab matrix by calling the `gem` constructor.
+A matrix for high precision computation can be created from any MATLAB/GNU Octave matrix by calling the `gem` constructor.
  - `a = gem([1 2; 3 4+5i])` is a 2x2 gem object

-    This matrix can be manipulated like a conventional matlab matrix.
+    This matrix can be manipulated like a conventional matrix.
 For instance, `a(2,2)` extracts the (2,2) element of the matrix: `4+5i`.

 When constructing a gem object from a double-precision matrix, the first 15 digits of each component are taken into account and completed by trailing zeros (up to the precision of the gem object).
 This garantees that all numbers are transfered with a predictable way, and that integers remain integers after conversion.

 High precision objects can also be constructed by specifying all digits in a string.
-This allows to define numbers with more than 15 digits precision as in the following example:
+This allows to define numbers with more than 15 digits precision, as in the following example:
  - `gem('1.93754981629874513245725542343')`

     creates a 1x1 matrix (i.e. a scalar) with 20 non-trivial digits.
 The remaining digits are set to zeros.

-When creating a number from a char which contains more digits than the precision defined by `gemWorkingPrecision`, the precision of the created number is automatically adjusted to hold all specified digits.
+When creating a number from a string which contains more digits than the precision defined by `gemWorkingPrecision`, the precision of the created number is automatically adjusted to hold all specified digits.

 All elements of a matrix can be individually initialized to an arbitrary precision by calling the constructor `gem` with a cell array containing the corresponding strings:
  - `gem({'1.321321123123321123' '456.4566544566544564'; '0.789987987789987789' '369.639369366963936'})`